 Programs for Troubled Teens Defined

-Programs for troubled teens vary in focus, gender, and treatment techniques.
+Programs for troubled teens are residential facilities that vary in their focus, gender, and treatment techniques.
 They can be anything from wilderness therapy to intensive inpatient treatment to therapeutic boarding schools.
 Depending on whether a therapeutic aspect is incorporated, generally programs for troubled teens work to help teens manage their issues and learn coping strategies.
 The type of therapy included may vary depending on the age, gender, or diagnoses focus of the program for troubled teens.

-Many programs for troubled teens focus on helping teens develop useful life skills like team-work, respect, self-awareness, accountability, and much more.
+Many programs for troubled teens provide help for troubled youth by assisting them in the development of useful life skills like team-work, respect, self-awareness, accountability, and much more.
 The reason they focus on these types of skills is because they can transition with the teen back home and onward.
 When teens graduate programs for troubled teens, it doesn’t mean they’re suddenly “fixed,” it means they’ve learned all they can and now they need to go apply it in the real world.
 After these programs for troubled teens, usually teens continue to attend regular therapeutic sessions to continue a less intensive treatment.

 Who goes to programs for troubled teens?

 Programs for troubled teens tend to focus on mental health and behavioral issues.
 The age a program accepts can vary from young middle school age to young adult.
 Some programs tend to focus on teens that are grappling with less severe, more common diagnoses; while others accept more severe ones.
-One program for troubled teens may be extremely specific in what diagnoses they treat, while another may treat a much wider range.
+One troubled youth program may be extremely specific in what diagnoses they treat, while another may treat a much wider range.

 Some issues a teen that attends a program for troubled teens are: